Steven Pinker: Social views

-In December 2024, Pinker resigned from the board of honorary members of the Freedom from Religion Foundation over what he and several colleagues viewed as the Foundation's "quasi-religious" approach to defining gender.
-His resignation was followed by those of Jerry Coyne and Richard Dawkins.
+In December 2024, Pinker resigned from the board of honorary members of the Freedom from Religion Foundation after the organisation retracted and apologised for publishing an anti-transgender article by Jerry Coyne defending the "biological reality of binary sex".
+Pinker accused the organisation of promoting a "quasi-religious" gender ideology.
+His resignation was followed by those of Coyne and Richard Dawkins, and the foundation subsequently dissolved its honorary board.

-On May 23, 2025, in the wake of the Trump administration's announcement that it would halt Harvard University's ability to enroll international students, Pinker hit back with a guest essay for The New York Times entitled "Harvard Derangement Syndrome", and his article elicited many responses from readers that were published under the title, "Harvard as Symbol and Target".
+On May 23, 2025, in the wake of the Trump administration's announcement that it would halt Harvard University's ability to enroll international students, Pinker wrote a guest essay for The New York Times titled "Harvard Derangement Syndrome", which elicited many responses from readers that were published under the title "Harvard as Symbol and Target".

 Awards and distinctions

 Pinker was named one of Times 100 most influential people in the world in 2004 and one of Prospect and Foreign Policys 100 top public intellectuals in both years the poll was carried out, 2005 and 2008; in 2010 and 2011 he was named by Foreign Policy to its list of top global thinkers.
 In 2016, he was elected to the National Academy of Sciences.

 His research in cognitive psychology has won the Early Career Award (1984) and Boyd McCandless Award (1986) from the American Psychological Association, the Troland Research Award (1993) from the National Academy of Sciences, the Henry Dale Prize (2004) from the Royal Institution of Great Britain, and the George Miller Prize (2010) from the Cognitive Neuroscience Society.
 He has also received honorary doctorates from the universities of Newcastle, Surrey, Tel Aviv, McGill, Simon Fraser University and the University of Tromsø.
 He was twice a finalist for the Pulitzer Prize, in 1998 and in 2003.
 Pinker received the Golden Plate Award of the American Academy of Achievement in 1999.
 On May 13, 2006, he received the American Humanist Association's Humanist of the Year award for his contributions to public understanding of human evolution.
 For 2022 he was awarded the BBVA Foundation Frontiers of Knowledge Award in the category of "Humanities and Social Sciences".

 From 2008 to 2018, Pinker chaired the Usage Panel of the American Heritage Dictionary.
 He wrote the essay on usage for the fifth edition of the Dictionary, published in 2011.
 In February 2001, Pinker, "whose hair has long been the object of admiration, and envy, and intense study", was nominated by acclamation as the first member of the Luxuriant Flowing Hair Club for Scientists (LFHCfS) organized by the Annals of Improbable Research.

+Ian McEwan included The Language Instinct in his canon of science writing: "Steven Pinker's application of Darwinian thought to Chomskyan linguistics in The Language Instinct is one of the finest celebrations of language I know."